awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-map-state-machine.md

 Control characters \(`\\u0000` \- `\\u001f` or `\\u007f` \- `\\u009f`\)\.
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
 These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.

-1. In the **State machine definition** pane, add the following state machine definition using the ARN of [the Lambda function that you created earlier](#create-map-lambda-state-machine-create-lambda-function), for example:
+1. In the **State machine definition** pane, add the following state machine definition using the ARN of [the Lambda function that you created earlier](#create-map-lambda-state-machine-create-lambda-function), as shown in the following example\.

    ```
    {